-Here is Scott, a happy Fantasy Camper, emerging from an extremely rare opportunity to fly in the ball turret of the B-24.
+Here is Scott, a happy Bomber Camper, emerging from an extremely rare opportunity to fly in the ball turret of the B-24.

 The guns of the ball turret are pointed down so the student can enter the turret in flight.

-One of the Fantasy Campers got to ride in the P-51C and had an awesome view!
+One of the Bomber Campers got to ride in the P-51C and had an awesome view!